-The North Carolina Translational and Clinical Sciences (NC TraCS) Institute, combines the research strengths, resources and opportunities of UNC, partner institution RTI International (RTI) and planning partner North Carolina Agricultural and Technical State University (N.C.
+The North Carolina Translational and Clinical Sciences (NC TraCS) Institute, the integrated hub of the Clinical and Translational Science Awards (CTSA) Program at UNC-Chapel Hill, combines the research strengths, resources and opportunities of the UNC-Chapel Hill campus, partner institution RTI International (RTI) in the Research Triangle Park (RTP), North Carolina Agricultural and Technical State University (N.C.
 A&T) in Greensboro, and North Carolina State University (NCSU) in Raleigh.

 The mission of NC TraCS is to accelerate clinical and translational research from health science to discovery to dissemination to patients and communities.
 It seeks to overcome barriers to translation by improving efficiency, training the research workforce and sharing successful research methods.

-As the integrated home of the Clinical and Translational Science Awards (CTSA) program at UNC-CH, NC TraCS is supported through the National Institutes of Health (NIH), grant 1UL1TR001111.
+NC TraCS is supported through the National Institutes of Health (NIH), grant UL1TR002489.
 The CTSA program is led by the NIH’s National Center for Advancing Translational Sciences (NCATS).

 NC TraCS aims to: